ONSdigital/rm-sdx-gateway/README.md

 ##################################################
 # To build
 ##################################################
-Default is for the DEV environment (wsdls pointing ot the SoapUI mock service).
+Default is for the DEV environment
 ./mvnw clean install
+./mvnw clean install -DskipITs (if you want to skip integration tests which are run by default with the dev profile)

 ##################################################